Stone Sculpture (c.30,000 BCE - present)

 Leaving aside the earlier but more controversial effigies, and the flat engravings seen in paleolithic rock art, the first prehistoric sculpture in stone was the series of Venus figurines which began appearing across Europe from about 30,000 BCE.
-They include: the Austrian Venus of Galgenberg (also known as the Stratzing Figurine), the French Venus of Monpazier (Green Steatite), the Italian Venus of Savignano (Greenish-yellow Serpentine), the Russian limestone Venus of Kostenky, the Russian Venus of Garagino (basalt), and the Swiss Venuses of Engen and Monruz/Neuchatel (both carved in jet stone).
+They include: the Austrian Venus of Galgenberg (also known as the Stratzing Figurine), the French Venus of Monpazier (Steatite), the Italian Venus of Savignano (Serpentine), the Russian Venus of Gagarino (basalt), and the Swiss Venuses of Engen and Monruz/Neuchatel (both carved in jet stone).
 Friezes of stone relief sculpture were also a popular feature of Paleolithic cave art, as exemplified by those at Cap Blanc, Roc de Sers and Roc-aux-Sorciers.
 Examples of Neolithic stone sculpture has also been discovered in various parts of Central and Eastern Europe, including Turkey (see the animal reliefs at Gobekli Tepe c.9000 BCE) and Serbia (see the Fish God of Lepenski Vir c.5000 BCE, National Museum, Belgrade).
 See also: Ancient art.